AI Cost & Unit Economics — Cost & FinOps

 Common Mistakes with Engineering Productivity Measurement

-- Measuring lines of code, commit counts, or story points as productivity indicators — all are trivially gameable
+- Measuring lines of code, commit counts, or story points as productivity indicators.
+All are trivially gameable

 - Building elaborate dashboards before understanding what questions you are trying to answer